-Applicable statutory premium recognition pattern means the statutory premium recognition pattern in effect for the calendar year the premiums are received, and is based on the statutory premium recognition pattern which applies to premiums received by the corporation in that calendar year.
-For purposes of the preceding sentence, premiums received during any calendar year will be treated as received in the middle of such year.
+Applicable statutory premium recognition pattern means the statutory premium recognition pattern in effect for the calendar year the premiums are received, and is based on the statutory premium recognition pattern

-Line 1.- Enter gross premiums written on insurance contracts during the tax year, less return premiums and premiums paid for reinsurance.
+Line 1.
+Enter gross premiums written on insurance contracts during the tax year, less return premiums and premiums paid for reinsurance.

-Lines 2a and 4a.- Include on lines 2a and 4a:
+Lines 2a and 4a.
+Include on lines 2a and 4a:

-1. All life insurance reserves, as defined in section 816(b) (but determined under section 807); and

-2. All unearned premiums of a Blue Cross or Blue Shield organization to which section 833 applies.
+- 1. All life insurance reserves, as defined in section 816(b) (but determined under section 807); and - 2.
+All unearned premiums of a Blue Cross or Blue Shield organization to which section 833 applies.

-Lines 2b and 4b.- Include on lines 2b and 4b, 90% of unearned premiums for insurance against default in the payment of principal or interest on securities described in section 165(g)(2)(C) (relating to worthless securities) with maturities of more than 5 years.
+Lines 2b and 4b.
+Include on lines 2b and 4b, 90% of unearned premiums for insurance against default in the payment of principal or interest on securities described in section 165(g)(2)(C) (relating to worthless securities) with maturities of more than 5 years.

-Lines 2c and 4c.- The amount of discounted unearned premiums at the end of any tax year must be the present value of those premiums (as of such time and separately with respect to premiums received in each calendar year) determined by using:
+Lines 2c and 4c.
+The amount of discounted unearned premiums at the end of any tax year must be the present value of those premiums (as of such time and separately with respect to premiums received in each calendar year) determined by using: